 How much do hearing aids cost?

 Hearing aids are sometimes described as tiny computers for your ears.
 Because of the sophisticated technology and miniature size, hearing aid prices can range from less than $1,000 to as much as $4,000+ per ear for the very best technology.
-Features, size and level of personalization can all account for differences in cost.
+For the most part, the level of hearing aid technology has the biggest influence on the cost, with the next largest factor being the bundled or included services from the clinic.
+This can all account for differences in cost.

 Will insurance cover my hearing aids?